zanllp/sd-webui-infinite-image-browsing/README.md

 The executable version also supports ComfyUI/Fooocus/NovelAI.

 Download and install the program from the `releases` section on the right-hand side of the repository page.
 If the antivirus detects a virus, it can be ignored as a false positive.
+There are two versions of the compiled version for Windows, with the pyinstaller version having a lower false positive rate.

 If you need to compile it yourself, please refer to https://github.com/zanllp/sd-webui-infinite-image-browsing/blob/main/.github/workflows/tauri_app_build.yml.